Unrecognized

 Labmaraner puppies eat more than adult dogs, while seniors eat less.

-A Labmaraner could cost anywhere between $220 - $1000.
+A Labmaraner could cost anywhere between $220 – $1000.
 This excludes monthly expenses for his daily needs.
-You need to look at toys, grooming, food, medical expenses, insurance, and accessories.
+You need to look at toys, grooming, food, medical expenses, insurance and accessories.

-Besides knowing your dog's personality and medical history, knowing how much it costs to raise a dog will be a significant deciding factor in whether or not a specific breed is right for you.
+Besides knowing your dog’s personality and medical history, knowing how much it costs to raise a dog will be a significant deciding factor on whether or not a specific breed is right for you.